apache/airflow/COMMITTERS.rst

 3. Wait at least 30  minutes for an email inviting you to Apache GitHub Organization and accept invitation.
 4. After accepting the GitHub Invitation verify that you are a member of the `Airflow committers team on GitHub <https://github.com/orgs/apache/teams/airflow-committers>`__.
-5. Ask in ``#internal-airflow-ci-cd`` channel to be `configured in self-hosted runners <https://github.com/apache/airflow-ci-infra/blob/main/scripts/list_committers>`_ by the CI maintainers.
-Wait for confirmation that this is done and some helpful tips from the CI maintainer
+5. Ask in ``#internal-airflow-ci-cd`` channel to be `configured in self-hosted runners <https://github.com/apache/airflow-ci-infra/blob/main/scripts/list_committers>`_ by the CI team.
+Wait for confirmation that this is done and some helpful tips from the CI team
 6. After confirming that step 5 is done, open a PR to include your GitHub ID in:

     * ``dev/breeze/src/airflow_breeze/global_constants.py`` (COMMITTERS variable)